mibernard/mibernard/README.md

 # Hi, I'm Matthew 👋

 ### About Me
-I'm a Software Engineer passionate about creating dynamic and accessible web applications .
+I'm a Software Engineer passionate about creating dynamic and accessible web applications.
 I specialize in full-stack development with a focus on AI integration and intuitive UX.
 I also have a 100% hackathon winrate 😎

 ### Skills & Tools
 **Languages**